Smart displays that show information through clothing fabric could be the next wave of wearable technology.

-“The idea isn't to show all the information you would normally see on your smartphone display,” he says Antony Albert Raj Irudayaraj, Ph.D. researcher at the University of Waterloo.
-“These are displays that show minimal information.
-Useful if you ride a bicycle to see navigation instructions, or to peek at message notifications without taking your attention away from what you are doing ”.
+"The idea is not to show all the information you would normally see on your smartphone display," he says Antony Albert Raj Irudayaraj, Ph.D. researcher at the University of Waterloo.
+"These are displays that show minimal information.
+Useful if you are cycling to see navigation instructions, or to peek at message notifications without taking your attention away from what you are doing."

 The prototypes are obviously Bluetooth-enabled, which means they sync with existing devices.

 The new visualization technology was developed by a team of researchers working in the field of human-computer interaction.
 One of their goals is to create everyday consumer devices: for this reason the team conducted a mass public survey to choose the design of the prototypes.